CPS 721: An Introduction

 recursive data structures (e.g., such as lists, trees, but other recursive

 discrete structures are discussed as well).
-Several types of search
+The course introduces basics of

 techniques are introduced (and/or reinforced) including brute-force search,